 Many who’ve never touched a snake assume that it’s slimy… but it isn’t…its skin is dry and supple, and when it loses its skin this has become a metaphor for spiritual transformation for those who can accept the snake as an innocent creature who only bites when attacked, and for the most part lies curled up in beautiful sinuous folds and curves.
 Different species have exquisite markings and colours which is not surprising since they are a part of the glorious beauty of creation, and it’s not logical to exclude them on the strength of the ancient and apocryphal story.

 Other cultures untouched by Judaic snake prejudices have seen the snake as a healing symbol both in ancient Egypt and in Greece, where it was used as a symbol of healing, twined around the staff of Aesculapius, the god of medicine.
-Even the unprejudiced talk about our reptilian brain -the earliest part of our evolutionary growth – as having a rather unlovable set of qualities – the word reptilian evokes thoughts of coldness, calculation, and lack of emotion…
+Even the unprejudiced talk about our reptilian brain -the earliest part of our evolutionary growth – describes a rather unlovable set of qualities – and the very word reptilian evokes thoughts of coldness, calculation, and lack of emotion…

 My dearest friend had a garter snake as a pet as a child.
 It lived in a terrarium, with stones and branches to give the snake a feeling of home from home.
 The lid was perforated with holes.
 My friend hadn’t realised that the snake was pregnant and it quickly gave birth to lots of small four inch long baby snakes.
 The mother snake then did the most extraordinary thing.